wavefrontHQ/help/onboarding/dashboards.md

 </div>
 </div>

-### Wavefront Tour Dashboards
+### Tour Dashboards

-To get an overview of the benefits and capabilities of Wavefront, check out the Wavefront Tour dashboards.
-Select links below or head on over to the [dashboard browser](/dashboards) and look for dashboards with the **wavefront.tour** tag.
+To get an overview of the benefits and capabilities of Wavefront, check out the Tour dashboards.
+Select links below or head on over to the [dashboard browser](/dashboards) and look for dashboards with the **welcome.tour** tag.

 [[wavefrontTourDashboards]]